UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       :align: center
       :alt: A formatted comment using Markdown

-   Not every code edit will display the text with the formatting, some will just display the text.
+   Not every code editor will display the text with the formatting, some will just display the text.
 Nevertheless, it's a nice feature for adding emphasis or structure to your comments.

 #.
 In Electronic Engineering it's very common that we work with sine waves.
 Mathematically, this is :math:`V_{out}(t) = A \sin (2\pi f t)` where :math:`A` is the amplitude, :math:`f` is the frequency of the wave in Hz, and :math:`t` is the time in seconds.
-This is known as a *time series*, to see a sine wave we need to know the value of :math:`V_{out}(t)` at multiple different points in time, not just at one time.
+This is known as a *time series*, as to see a sine wave we need to know the value of :math:`V_{out}(t)` at multiple different points in time, not just at one time.

    Make a new cell and copy and paste the below into it.